The Ergohacks Verdict

 The Doxie Q takes the standard Doxie Scanner form factor and grows it slightly with an openable door with integrated stand.
 As well as all the things Doxie has been able to scan in the past – photos, business cards, single pages it adds the ability to scan multiple A4 or similarly sized at once.

-The Scanner comes with a 8GB microSD card, micro to SD converter, microUSB cable, wall charger and a irregular document envelope.
+The Scanner comes with a 8GB microSD card, micro to SD converter, microUSB cable, wall charger and an irregular document envelope.

 Paid extras: Doxie have made a case for the Q for £15 and I’d recommend something to protect it if you’re carrying it in your bag as the top opens up by itself otherwise.
-Doxie also plan to sell replacements for two parts which will wear out with extensive use.
+Doxie sell replacements for two parts which will wear out with extensive use.

-If you’re at home you can get the Q to autojoin your local wifi network and to start importing the images when you start the Doxie software.
+The Q auto-joins your local wifi network to import the images when you start the Doxie software.
 The scans can be saved out to a number of online services or just onto your hard disk.
 You can also pull the SD card out of the back of the scanner and plug that into your PC and either navigate to it and copy the documents off or use the software to import.

 - Single sheet direct feed that does not significantly bend anything put through it and can handle thicker items.